Crawfish Boil Frittata

 - Preheat oven to 375°.

-about 5 minutes.
-Bake until eggs are set, about 30 minutes.
-Garnish with
+- Bake until eggs are set, about 30

-Recipe courtesy of Louisiana Seafood and Marketing Board.
-Photo courtesy of
+Photo courtesy of Hoffman Media.
+Recipe courtesy of Louisiana Seafood and

 Cajun Recipes-Cajun and Creole Recipes